scroll

 Step Seven: Home Care

-• Patient Transferred Home
+• Patient Transferred Home with continued support

 The costs of rehabilitation and ongoing care for spinal cord injury survivors make it imperative to understand your legal options if your injury was caused through the negligence of another party.
-The attorneys at Hecht, Kleeger and Damashek can review your accident at no charge and explain your legal options.
+The spinal cord injury attorneys at Hecht, Kleeger and Damashek can review your accident at no charge and explain your legal options.

 Tell Us What Happened